OxiDD/oxidd-vis/typescript/src/layout/README.md

 };
 ```

-You are responsible for providing sensible content, and creating tabs.
+You are responsible for providing the desired content, and creating tabs.
 This can be done by maintaining a mapping from tab ids to content, and adding the appropriate content when creating a new tab id.